aman-638/tata-Mg1-clone/README.md

 >3.
 JavaScript - We used JavaScript to give dynamic and functional abilities to our webpages.
 >4.
 CLI - We used CLI to commit changes to our repository.

+***Database:***
+>1.MongoDB -to store data.
+>2.MongoDB Compass.
+>3.MongoDB Atlas.

 This is a collaborative project.
-We have worked on this project and submitted it for our UNIT-3 Evaluation in Masai School.
+We have worked on this project and submitted it for our UNIT-3 and worked on backend part for our UNIT-4 Evaluation in Masai School.

 :star:***Team_Members:***:star:
   >1.
 Aman Raj